All Products

 1. Log on to the Elastic Container Instance console.

-2. Enable tcpdump for an elastic container instance.
+2. Enable tcpdump for the ECI instance.

 3. Click Enable.

-4. In the Enable Tcpdump dialog box, configure parameters based on your requirements and then click OK.
+4. Configure the parameters and click OK.

 The following table describes the parameters.